DJinnzNathan/denade-deepl-translate/README.md

 This plugin uses third party services by offering a direct link to their website.
 I am not responsible for any errors happening on their website and can not guarantee the plugin to work at all times.

 I am not associated with any of these services.
-The used services are listed below:
+The services in use are listed below:

 ### DeepL
 [DeepL](https://deepl.com) is an online translator service.
 On their website, you can find their [Terms and Conditions](https://www.deepl.com/pro-license#free) and their [Privacy Policy](https://www.deepl.com/privacy/).